 Sarah Henry is a freelance writer who covers food people, places, politics, culture, and news.
 Her food stories have appeared in The Atlantic, AFAR, Gilt Taste, Grist, Shareable, and Eating Well.
 Based In Berkeley, California, Sarah has also written about local food matters for the San Francisco Chronicle, San Jose Mercury News, California, San Francisco, Diablo, Edible East Bay, Edible Marin & Wine Country, and Berkeleyside.
 Prior to covering all things edible she wrote social justice, health, and environmental stories as a staff writer for the Center for Investigative Reporting for outlets such as The Washington Post and Los Angeles Times Magazine.
 Sarah is the voice behind the blog Lettuce Eat Kale.

-Anna Lappé is the author most recently of Diet for a Hot Planet: The Climate Crisis at the End of Your Fork and What You Can Do About It, the director of Food MythBusters, and the co-founder of the Small Planet Institute and Small Planet Fund.
+Anna Lappé is the author most recently of Diet for a Hot Planet: The Climate Crisis at the End of Your Fork and What You Can Do About It, the director of Food MythBusters, and and the Real Food Media Contest.

 Tom Laskawy is a founder and executive director of the Food & Environment Reporting Network.
 His writing on food politics and the environment has appeared online in Grist, The American Prospect, Slate, The New York Times, and The New Republic